-By the simplest definition, a relapse is when a person returns to using drugs or alcohol after a period of sobriety.
+A relapse is when a person returns to using drugs or alcohol after a period of sobriety.
+While a lapse is a brief “slip” where a person may drink or use, but then immediately stop again, a relapse is when a person makes a full blown return to drinking and/or using drugs.
 Many people recovering from addiction face a consistently high risk of relapse because chronic substance use can result in certain structural and functional brain alterations that persist well beyond the period that sobriety was first obtained.1

 What is most often considered a “traditional” relapse occurs when someone makes a conscious decision to drink or use drugs.
 For example, they may choose to smoke marijuana to relieve stress after a year of sobriety or have a glass of wine with friends because they feel like they can manage it without going overboard.
 A “freelapse”, on the other hand, is the colloquial term for an accidental relapse that happens when a person unintentionally uses drugs or alcohol.
 This could happen when they mistakenly drink alcohol thinking they were being given a non-alcoholic beverage at a party.

 Sometimes, you unknowingly begin taking steps toward a relapse weeks or months before actually drinking or using drugs.
 Certain thoughts, feelings, and events may trigger cravings and urges for drugs and alcohol, and, if not properly dealt with, may increase your chances of relapsing.

 A relapse often proceeds in a series of 3 stages:2